What to Wear to a Job Interview: Guys' Outfit Ideas

 You've aced your final, let's ace this interview

-Whether you’re shopping for your first suit or revamping your interview attire, you can’t go wrong with a tailored blank canvas (charcoal or navy suit) and simple accessories.
-While you certainly won’t be docked for sporting a patterned suit, you’ll get the most bang for your buck with a classic option.
+While you won’t be docked for sporting a patterned suit, you’ll get the most bang for your buck with a classic option.
 Shirts and ties are where it can get a little tricky, but it’s also a great place to shine.
 A crisp white or light blue dress shirt is always a welcomed addition to your foundation, though you can stand out with a little personality in a gingham shirt and knit tie combination.
 Finish your look with minimal accessories for a winning first impression.

-Below, what to wear to a job interview:
+What to wear to a corporate job interview:

 - Lose any loose papers.
 Stick to a classic leather portfolio versus anything nylon or of the backpack variety.